2018ik/2018ik.github.io/_wiki/galatians_chapters.markdown

 ## Chapter 3

 Paul tells the Galatians that it is foolish to take the way of the law, and attempting to perfect themselves by the flesh (Gal.
 3:3), when they have already received the Spirit out of the hearing of faith (Gal.
 3:2).
-Then, we see that Abraham received a promise of a blessing (Gal.
-3:8),
+Then, it is revealed that the promise given to Abraham "In you shall all the nations be blessed" (Gal.
+3:8) prophesies concerning Christ as the unique seed of Abraham who brings the blessing to the nations (Gal.
+3:16) by means of regeneration.

+This blessing is actually the promise to give the Spirit to the believers (Gal.
+3:14), a far superior reward to any promise of going to heaven.

 ## Chapter 4